 Discovering Japan in Spring

-On this Outside the Square adventure we will be exploring like the locals do, using the amazing bullet trains and local transport with just a few bus trips when its really the only way to get to a place.
-Leisa is a real foodie and will introduce us to so many hidden gems as we get to experience the delights of this amazing cuisine.
+Japanese food is a highlight of this trip and will introduce you to many hidden gems as we get to experience the delights of this amazing cuisine.
 Each region has a specialty dish and we will try them all.
 We have chosen spring time as this is the wonderful time to visit this country, temperatures are pleasant, and flowers are starting to bloom.

 Day 1: Arrival in Tokyo